-Sending customer feedback requests after phone, email, or chat interactions is a great way to gather performance insights on your front-line team.
+Sending customer feedback surveys after phone, email, or chat interactions is a great way to gather performance insights on your front-line team.
 Responses from these feedback requests can be used to increase team morale and underpin hiring and training programs.

 To ensure that the feedback you collect reflects a true and representative sample, it’s crucial to strive for the highest response rates possible.
 Here are a few easy guidelines to follow to maximize the volume of your post-interaction feedback: